patternfly/pf-codemods/.history/packages/eslint-plugin-pf-codemods/src/rules/v6/dataListActionRemoveIsPlainButtonActionProp/dataListAction-remove-isPlainButtonAction-prop_20240924131811.md

 ### dataListAction-remove-isPlainButtonAction-prop [(#10939)](https://github.com/patternfly/patternfly-react/pull/10939)

-The `isPlainButtonAction` prop has been removed from DataListAction as a wrapper is no longer needed.
+The `isPlainButtonAction` prop has been removed from DataListAction as a wrapper is no longer needed when there is a plain button action.

 #### Examples